ContextMapper/context-mapper-examples/src/main/resources/insurance-example/README.md

 # Insurance Company Example

-This example illustrates the Context Mapper DSL capabilities on the basis of a fictive insurance company scenario.
+This example illustrates the Context Mapper DSL capabilities on the basis of a fictitious insurance company scenario.
 The bounded contexts are partially inspired by the [Lakeside Mutual](https://github.com/Microservice-API-Patterns/LakesideMutual) project.
 Note that the goal of the example is to give a representative overview over the DSL's context mapping features.
 The contexts and their relationships may differ considerably in a real-world insurance company.

 ## Context Map